 2014 Outcomes Research Pilot Awards

-The CHPR is proud to announce the recipients of the 2014 Outcomes Research Pilot Awards.
+These are the CHPR 2014 Outcomes Research Pilot Awards recepients from the July 2014 funds and will continue through June 2015.
 The 2014 Pilot Awards are a joint project of the Center for Healthcare Policy and Research, the UC Davis School of Medicine, the UC Davis Clinical and Translational Science Center, and the Betty Irene Moore School of Nursing.

 Janice Bell Ph.D., M.P.H., M.N.
 (Betty Irene Moore School of Nursing)